browniefed/lessons/general/article_complete.md

 const notMoved = position === 1;
 ```

-So when complete we'll switch our button background color, we'll also change from teh `X` close to our checkmark completed.
+So when complete we'll switch our button background color, we'll also change from the `X` close to our checkmark completed.
 If we rendered when the user just started a little bit of the dash will show so we just won't render our circle indicator.

 ![](https://images.codedaily.io/lessons/article_complete/no_progress.png)